takanori-fujiwara/ccpca/README.md

 * C++11 compiler, Python3, Eigen3, Pybind11, Numpy

-* Note: Tested on macOS Sonoma, Ubuntu 22.0.4 LTS, Windows 10.
+* Note: Tested on macOS Sequoia, Ubuntu 22.0.4 LTS, Windows 10.
 Currently, usage in <span style="color:#8888ff">Google Colab is not supported</span>.
 (This is because when using ccpca via Python, ccpca needs to import shared libraries produced by Pybind11 ('cpca_cpp.so' and 'ccpca_cpp.so').
 I will appreciate if somebody can help solve this problem.)

 ******